Donald Trump claims astounding victory as America’s 45th president; Hillary Clinton concedes

 The mood at Clinton’s party grew bleak as the night wore out, with some supporters leaving, others crying and hugging each other.
 Top campaign aides stopped returning calls and texts, as Clinton and her family hunkered down in a luxury hotel watching the returns.

-At 2 a.m., Clinton campaign chairman John Podesta told the crowd to head home for the night.
-“We’re still counting votes and every vote should count,” he said.
-But she later conceded.
+At 2 a.m., Clinton campaign chairman John Podesta told the crowd to head home for the night with the race not officially called, but the Democrat’s fate all but certain.

 Trump will inherit an anxious nation, deeply divided by economic and educational opportunities, race and culture.